 The Decepticon team introduced in season three is named "Team Chaar", after the planet the Decepticons moved to after finally being expelled from Cybertron after The Movie in G1.
 (Aptly enough, the Autobot team that fights Team Chaar is headed by Rodimus Prime, who didn't exist until after the movie.)
 It's unknown if Animated has its own planet Chaar, however.

-Speaking of that episode, Waspinator is seen pulling himself back together while commenting "Waspinator has planzzz...", both trademarks of the oft-exploded original Waspinator in Beast Wars.
+In the same episode, Waspinator is seen pulling himself back together while commenting "Waspinator has planzzz...", both trademarks of the oft-exploded original Waspinator in Beast Wars.
 However, while the original did both these things in a cute or humorous manner, Animated made them seem a lot creepier.

 In Human Error Part Two, Scrapper has a Dinobot pet, and named him Snarl.
 When Sari asks, Scrapper answers, "Well, I was going to name him Slag, but I think he took it as an insult."
 Probably a double callback, as the original character was named Slag, and this was both a curse in Cybertronian and, in the UK, a lesser-known word for "slut," meaning the toy was not sold there much and necessitating a name change.